cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

     ./run.sh
     ```

-> [!NOTE]
+Once the script finishes OK, the sandbox is built successfully.

-> The `run.sh` script will have Cloudberry Database installed on CentOS 7.x.
-To use CentOS 8, run the `run_centos8.sh` script instead.
+## Connect to the database

-After the script finishes without error, the Cloudberry Database is installed successfully.
-You can now connect to the database and get ready to perform some simple operations on it.
+You can now connect to the database and try some basic operations.

 1. Connect to the Docker container from the host machine: